jhogsett/FluxTune/RESOURCE_TEST_README.txt

  *
  * CONFIGURATION: CONFIG_FIVE_CW_RESOURCE_TEST
  *
+ * STATUS: ✅ VERIFIED WORKING
+ *
  * Expected behavior:
- * 1. Only 4 stations should be audible at any given time
+ * 1. ✅ Only 4 stations should be audible at any given time
- * 2. The 5th station should be properly dormant (no phantom signals)
+ * 2. ✅ The 5th station should be properly dormant (no phantom signals)
- * 3. Stations should gracefully cycle in and out as resources become available
+ * 3. ✅ Stations should gracefully cycle in and out as resources become available
- * 4. No crashes or undefined behavior should occur
+ * 4. ✅ No crashes or undefined behavior should occur
- * 5. Signal meter should only activate for stations with allocated wave generators
+ * 5. ✅ Signal meter should only activate for stations with allocated wave generators
- * 6. Panel lock LED should only light for properly allocated stations
+ * 6. ✅ Panel lock LED should only light for properly allocated stations
+ * 7. ✅ Station #5 successfully acquires wave generators during resource gaps
  *
  * Test procedure:
  * 1. Enable CONFIG_FIVE_CW_RESOURCE_TEST in station_config.h